-During the pandemic, clinicians reported that youth entered services with significantly greater depression, anxiety, and substance use, but less oppositional behavior, which is consistent with caregiver report from the PSC.
+During the pandemic, clinicians reported that youth entered services with significantly greater depression, anxiety, and trouble adjusting to trauma, but less oppositional behavior, which is consistent with caregiver report from the PSC.
 A large study of general population youth reported fewer symptoms of depression during the pandemic than in 2018 (Twenge & Joiner, 2020).
 However, this study may not generalize to the high-risk clients in San Diego County BHS.